Robert Sabuda

-Robert James Sabuda (born March 8, 1965) is a children's pop-up book artist and paper engineer.
-His innovative designs have made him well-known in the book arts, with The New York Times referring to Sabuda as "indisputably the king of pop-ups" in a 2003 article.
+Robert Sabuda (born 1964 or 1965) is a children's pop-up book artist and paper engineer.
+His innovative designs have made him well known in the book arts, with The New York Times referring to Sabuda as "indisputably the king of pop-ups" in a 2003 article.

 Early life

-Robert Sabuda was born on March 8, 1965, in Wyandotte, Michigan.
-He was raised in Pinckney, Michigan.
+Sabuda was raised in Pinckney, Michigan.
 His father was a mason and a carpenter, providing Sabuda with an appreciation for precise construction.
 His mother worked as a secretary for the Ford Motor Company and brought home manila folders that Robert would use to create art projects such as pop-up cards and books.

 He attended Pratt Institute in New York City, earning a Bachelor of Fine Arts in communications design in 1987.

 Career

 Sabuda's interest in paper engineering was sparked in childhood by reading a version of Cinderella illustrated by Vojtěch Kubašta.
 He created his first pop-up book at age eight.

 His career in book illustration began with an internship at Dial Books for Young Readers while attending Pratt.
 Initially working as a package designer, he illustrated his first children's book series, Bulky Board Books, in 1987.
 He began gaining professional recognition in 1994 when he designed his first pop-up books for children, The Christmas Alphabet.

 Within the books he has designed, Sabuda has used techniques including: